 - that all students can learn, deserve access to a rich instructional program, and should have an equal opportunity to learn in a safe and nurturing environment. - in teaching good citizenship skills and developing in students an appreciation of country. - that all students are valuable and gain ability, self-esteem, and pride through their diligence, achievements and accomplishments. - that the choices made today shape the world tomorrow. - that kindness makes our school a better place. - that hard work helps us reach our potential.

-2022-23 Student Enrollment by Grade L evel --------------------------------------- -------
+Grade Level Number of Students ------------- --------------------